-While rent increment may be normal, it can be alarming for landlords and tenants.
-If you already have a good tenant, DON’T risk losing them to make more money in the short term.
+While rent increment may be normal, it can be alarming for landlords and residents.
+If you already have a good resident, DON’T risk losing them to make more money in the short term.
 But, if you must increase rents, here are a few things to consider:

 Here are a few rising costs to pay attention to:

-If you find yourself between tenants during this period of inflation, add a clause to your lease stipulating when the rent will go up and by how much.
-Raising the rent slowly and predictably makes your tenants more open to the idea.
+If you find yourself between residents during this period of inflation, add a clause to your lease stipulating when the rent will go up and by how much.
+Raising the rent slowly and predictably makes your residents more open to the idea.